 Ear Training Song Randomizer

-Click the Get Next Starting Note & Song button to generate a random starting note and song title.
-Try to play the tune by ear (as much of it as you know), starting on the suggested starting note.
-You can use the checkboxes to isolate specific song types.
+Click the Get Next Starting Note & Song button to generate a random starting note and song title for your chosen Song Types.
+Try to play the song by ear (as much of it as you know), starting on the suggested Starting Note.
+For a greater challenge, use the metronome at the top right to help maintain a strict tempo when playing back the notes.

-Note: unlike my iPhone ear trainer and Ear Trainer 2.0, this ear training tool does not produce any audio.
+Note: unlike my Online Ear Trainer, this ear training tool does not produce any audio (aside from the metronome).

 SUGGESTIONS FOR BEGINNERS